How do I replace my hacked WordPress site?

 This information is located in your former wp-config.php file:

-1. Log into your server via FTP.
+1. Log in to your server via FTP.

-2. Navigate to your former hacked directory which you renamed to example.com_HACKED.
+2. Navigate to your former hacked directory, which you renamed to example.com_HACKED.

 3. Open the wp-config.php file.
 You’ll find all of the values listed above.